 In 1 Samuel 24, we see David spare Saul’s life because David knows Scripture.

-David is hiding and resting with his band of men in a cave when Saul comes in to relieve himself.
+David and his men are hiding in a cave when Saul comes in to relieve himself.
 Temporarily blinded by the contrast between the brilliant sunlight outside and the darkness of the cave, Saul is alone and extremely vulnerable.

 How many times have you heard it taught that the way you determine God’s will is a combination of desire, circumstances and the counsel of godly people?
-If you want to do something, you have the opportunity to do it and godly people tell you to do it, it must be God’s will for you, right?
+It must be God’s will if you want to do something, you have the opportunity to do it and godly people tell you to do it.

-Instead of striking Saul down, David cuts off the edge of the king’s robe.
+Instead of striking Saul down, David cuts off the edge of the Saul’s robe.
 Why did David do this?
-Because he knows God’s word, and God’s word prohibits striking the Lord’s anointed one.
+Because he knows God’s word, and God’s word prohibits striking down the Lord’s anointed one.

-Desire, opportunity and godly counsel fail in comparison to the word of God.
+Desire, opportunity and godly counsel fall before the word of God.
 You can want sin, have the opportunity to sin and godly people can unwittingly encourage you to chose it, but knowing God’s word will stop you.
 God’s word trumps everything else.

 The same goes for claims of personal revelation.
-God’s written Word as revealed in the Scriptures trumps everything else.
+God’s written Word as revealed in the Scriptures trumps everything our little voices.

 As I wrote in a previous post,